wiwa1978/blog-hugo-netlify/content/devops/2021-11-01-Flask_GithubActions_ElasticBeanstalk.md

 ![flask-basic-beanstalk](/images/2021-11-01-11.png)

-Now we need to know what the URL is.
+Our application is now deployed onto Elastic Beanstalk.
+But where to find it, what URL has been created for us?

 You will find that in the details of the `Create test environment & deploy` step.
 In my case, it appears to be: http://test-environment.eba-mg8ypbdj.eu-central-1.elasticbeanstalk.com/.
-See also the screenshot below:
+See also the screenshot below.
+BTW: clicking on this URL will not work as I deleted the Beanstalk environment after creating this blog post).

 ![flask-basic-beanstalk](/images/2021-11-01-12.png)